LimePoint/opschain/docs/docker_development_environment.md

 tar -cf repo.tar --exclude=repo.tar .
 ```

-_Note: The project repository is mounted into the container when the image is in use via `opschain-action` or `opschain-dev` so it is not necessary to rebuild this tarball following local repository changes._
+_Note: The project repository is mounted into the container when the image is in use via `opschain dev` so it is not necessary to rebuild this tarball following local repository changes._

 #### 3. Create a `step_context_env.json`